 The ability of Strategic Investment Board Ltd to discharge its statutory and other functions requires the development and maintenance of effective working relationships with its partners.
 There is a risk that such stakeholder relationships may break down, adversely impacting on the organisation's efficacy.
 The organisation has identified the need to devote additional effort to increase stakeholder engagement following the Covid-19 pandemic.
-The Board has authorised the development and implementation of a new communications strategy to address this risk.
+A new communications strategy has been developed and is being implemented to address this risk.

 There is a risk that Strategic Investment Board Ltd may not be compliant with the General Data Protection Regulations (GDPR).
-This risk may arise from a failure to document and implement appropriate policies and procedures that protect its information or from failures by 3rd parties who process data on Strategic Investment Board's behalf.
+This risk may arise from a failure to document and implement appropriate policies and procedures that protect its information or from failures by 3rd parties who process data on Strategic Investment Board Ltd's behalf.